grammyjs/website/site/docs/plugins/session.md

 As soon as you install (default, strict) sessions, which directly provide the session data on the context object, this happens:

 1. Update with new text message is sent to your bot
-2. Session data is loaded from session storage (e.g. database)
+2. Session data is loaded from session storage (e.g.,database)
 3. No handler is invoked, so no action is taken
 4. Identical session data is written back to session storage
 5. The middleware completes, and has performed a read and a write to the data storage